 That’s a huge job and bigger responsibility.
 These adult leaders are able to accomplish so much because they have acquired the knowledge and skill sets that they can then pass on to young men and women.
 Scouting provides one of the finest adult education programs available anywhere.
 It is where any adult can master the knowledge that will give their youth the edge, Baylor University found in its study, and might give the adults an edge in their own lives.

 When you get your unit training report it will show the minimal training that each registered adult must have to be considered trained.
-Forthe SRACto have a strong Cub, Boy Scout, Venturing or Exploring program, every adult must do at least the minimum for the kids.
-But don’t limit yourselves: the more you know, the more your kids will benefit.
+For our council to have a strong Cub, Boy Scout, Venturing or Exploring program, every adult must do at least the minimum for the youth.
+But don’t limit yourselves: the more you know, the more your youth will benefit.
 Consider Wood Badge, Powder Horn, Philmont Leadership Challenge or the myriad of other courses available.
 These courses can make you as proficient in the skills and servant leadership principles as we all hope the youth will be when we have given them our best.

 The Suwannee River Area Council believes that all leaders should have an opportunity to experience the training needed in the environment that makes sense for them.